 It’s that festive time of year when Los Angeles hosts a variety of Holiday Events and the world famous Tournament of Roses.
-For cocktail enthusiasts around the country, December 5th is nearly as important a date on the calendar as December 25th or December 31st.
-Created by Portland bartender Jeffrey Morgenthaler, Repeal Day is celebrated every December 5th to honor the repeal of the 18th Amendment in 1933, which ended thirteen years of Prohibition.
-The national celebration has grown in popularity every year, and bars across Los Angeles are featuring drink specials and events to commemorate the 79th anniversary of Repeal.
+For cocktail enthusiasts around the country, Dec.
+5 is nearly as important a date on the calendar as Dec.
+25 or Dec.
+31. Created by Portland bartender Jeffrey Morgenthaler, Repeal Day is celebrated every Dec.
+5 to honor the repeal of the 18th Amendment in 1933, which ended 13 years of Prohibition.
+The national celebration has grown in popularity every year, and bars across Los Angeles are featuring drink specials and events to commemorate the 82nd anniversary of Repeal.
 As President Franklin D. Roosevelt said at the end of Prohibition: “What America needs now is a drink.”

 NOTE: all Repeal Day events listed take place on Saturday, Dec.
 5, 2015 unless otherwise noted.

 Named after the year that Prohibition was repealed, 1933 Group owns craft cocktail bars throughout Los Angeles.
 On Repeal Day, 1933 Group is celebrating the end of the 18th Amendment by featuring a special Repeal Day cocktail for just $1 at seven of its bars: Bigfoot Lodge, Bigfoot West, Harlowe, Oldfield’s Liquor Room, Sassafras Saloon and Thirsty Crow.
 Six of the participating bars serving $1 Old Fashioneds, while La Cuevita is offering a $1 Tequila Press.
 The Repeal Day cocktail specials are available from 5-7 p.m. on Saturday, Dec.
 5.